One Loss to Rule Them All: Marked Time-to-Event for Structured EHR Foundation Models: Experiments

 \section{Experiments}

 Our experiments characterize the impact of the choice of pretraining loss on the representativeness of extracted embeddings.
-We compare three types of losses across two architectures and conduct linear probing to evaluate performance on 14 tasks across two EHR datasets.
+We compare prior EHR FMs to ORA using two base backbones and conduct linear probing to evaluate performance on $15$ tasks across two EHR datasets.
+Our ablations further explicitly compare NTP, TPP, and ORA to isolate the impact of the proposed pre-training loss.